 In honesty, I haven’t been that into Halloween since I left Ireland thirteen years ago.
-It’s a celebration that is absolutely huge there, just as big as the U.S. and I never felt the same level of hype around it here in the U.K, but it seems to be changing or maybe that’s just because I’m a parent now.
-Esmé has been taking an interest in all of the fancy dress outfits and Halloween paraphernalia when we have been shopping.
-She is definitely noticing something different at this age.
-All of a sudden, Halloween in London with kids seems ten times more exciting.
-I love finding meaningful family activities.
-We have very little planned for the month of October so I thought I would research home for a change.
+Halloween in Ireland is a celebration that is absolutely huge there, just as big as the U.S. I never felt the same level of hype around it here in the U.K, but it seems to be changing or maybe that’s just because I’m a parent now.

 HALLOWEEN IN LONDON WITH KIDS

 Here is our favourite pick of Halloween activities for kids in London:

 There seems to be a few farms around the greater London area that grow pumpkins and allow you to pick your own.
 In most cases they also have some entertainment for little ones.

 We visited Crockford Bridge Road ‘pick your own farm’ yesterday.
 They have an abundance of activities on for little ones including spooky forest walks and lots of lovely treats and performances.
 You can find out more on their website.